Alliance-Algorithm/openzen/README.md

 <https://bitbucket.org/lpresearch/openzen/downloads/>

-At this time, we provide a binary release for Windows x64-bit, Ubuntu 16.04 (and newer) x64-bit and ARM64-bit.
+At this time, we provide a binary release for

+- Windows x64-bit (support CSharp, Python and Bluetooth),
+- Ubuntu 16.04 (and newer) x64-bit,
+- ARM64-bit.

 Please contact us, if you need a binary release for a platform that is not provided yet.

 ## Build OpenZen from Source